Institute Policies

 There are many different forms of academic dishonesty.
 The following kinds of honesty violations and their definitions are not meant to be exhaustive.
 Rather, they are intended to serve as examples of unacceptable academic conduct.

 PLAGIARISM: The representation of another person’s work as one’s own.
-More specifically the use of an idea, phrase, or other materials from a written or spoken source without acknowledgment in a work for which the student claims authorship.
+More specifically the use of an idea, phrase, or other materials from a written or spoken source without acknowledgment in a work for which the learner claims authorship.

-Examples include: the misrepresentation of sources used in a work for which the student claims authorship; the improper use of course materials in a work for which the student claims authorship; the use of another colleague’s work product and turned in as one’s own work; submission of written work such as prospect profiles or relationship management plans, which have been copied from the work of other colleagues, with or without their knowledge and consent.
+Examples include: the misrepresentation of sources used in a work for which the learner claims authorship; the improper use of course materials in a work for which the learner claims authorship; the use of another colleague’s work product and turned in as one’s own work; submission of written work such as prospect profiles or relationship management plans, which have been copied from the work of other colleagues, with or without their knowledge and consent.

-FACILITATING ACADEMIC DISHONESTY: Aiding another person in an act that violates the standards of academic honesty; allowing other students to look at one’s own work during an exam or in an assignment where collaboration is not allowed; providing information, material, or assistance to another person knowing that it may be used in violation of course, departmental, or school academic honesty policies; providing false information in connection with any academic honesty inquiry.
+FACILITATING ACADEMIC DISHONESTY: Aiding another person in an act that violates the standards of academic honesty; allowing other learners to look at one’s own work during an exam or in an assignment where collaboration is not allowed; providing information, material, or assistance to another person knowing that it may be used in violation of course, departmental, or institute academic honesty policies; providing false information in connection with any academic honesty inquiry.

 DENYING OTHERS ACCESS TO INFORMATION OR MATERIAL: Any act that maliciously hinders the use of or access to course materials